cimey/VLK/README.md

 - Update connection strings and environment variables in `docker-compose.yml` and `API/appsettings.json` as needed.
 - Database migrations are managed via Entity Framework Core.
+- Apllication runs migration and creates one client and three stocks.
+- UI contains 2 routes /users and /trade

 ## Testing